Install on Linux Natively

 Create a GRAX Service Configuration

 Use systemd to ensure GRAX stays running as a background service.
-Ensure you replace the paths in this configuration with the proper paths to the executable and environment files created above:

-$ vim /lib/systemd/system/grax.service
+$ cat <<EOT >> /lib/systemd/system/grax.service

 [Install]